Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: BHNS merger ejecta properties from binary parameters

 where $C_{NS} = M_{NS}/R_{NS}$ is the NS compactness parameter and $M_{b,NS}$ is the baryon mass of the NS.
+The error in $M_{ej,tot}$ is estimated to be $[(M_{ej,tot}/10)^{2} + (1/100)^{2}]^{1/2}$.
 The NS mass is fixed to be $M_{NS} = 1.35\ M_{\odot}$ whereas $M_{b,NS}$ depends on the EoS considered for the NS (see Section 2.2). \citet{Kaw16} used the numerical relativity simulation results of the Kyoto group \citep{Kaw15,Kyu15} to extend the formalism developed by \citet{Foucart12}, and determine the mass and average velocity of the dynamical ejecta from BHNS mergers with the least-squares fit